 How to Pressure Wash a Car

 - Lightly rinse heavy dirt off the vehicle with water from top to bottom.
 Use low pressure and spray more than 3 feet away from the vehicle.

-- Spray soap onto the vehicle using either the detergent tank in your pressure washer or a foam cannon.
+- Begin spraying detergent onto the vehicle using either the detergent tank in your pressure washer or a foam cannon.

-- Spray soap in the wheel wells and under the vehicle if desired.
+- Start spraying detergent into the wheel wells and under the vehicle if desired.

-- If using a foam cannon, let the soap sit on the car for a minute before rinsing.
+- If using a foam gun, let the soap sit on the car for a minute before rinsing.
 Avoid allowing the soap to dry, as this could leave a residue on the car.
 Wipe with a wash mitt as necessary.

-- Thoroughly rinse the vehicle from top to bottom, keeping the pressure washer hose more than 1 foot from the surface of the car.
+- Thoroughly rinse detergent from the vehicle in a top to bottom spray pattern, keeping the pressure washer hose more than 1 foot from the surface of the car.
 Re apply detergent if necessary.